Omeprazole

 Can I Take Omeprazole with Gaviscon?

-You can take Omeprazole with antacids like Gaviscon.
+You can take Omeprazole with antacids, such as Gaviscon.
 However, you should leave at least 2 hours between taking Omeprazole and an antacid.
-If you are unsure whether you can take Omeprazole alongside another medication, speak to your doctor or a pharmacist for advice.
+If you are unsure whether you can take Omeprazole with another medication, consult your doctor or pharmacist for advice.

 Can Omeprazole Cause Constipation?